Skip to navigation Skip to content

 • excessive legal costs involved in the settling of a claim for compensation

-• There is no requirement for third party verification; however, it is encouraged if it is available.
+• There is no requirement for customers for provide supporting information, however it is strongly encouraged if it is available

-• Service Officers should ask for supporting third party information if the information/verification is relevant to the debt period.
-For example a letter from their doctor or psychologist that can detail the impact of their circumstances at the time.
+• Staff should ask for supporting information if the information/verification is relevant to the debt period.
+For example, a letter from their doctor or psychologist that can detail the impact of their circumstances at the time.
 This may help to influence and inform the decision maker

-• Service Officers should base the special circumstance debt waiver on a social workers recommendation
+• Staff should base the special circumstance debt waiver on a social worker’s recommendation

 After collecting the information required and any evidence (if provided), the social workers should document the assessment in a general social work report, go to Step 3.